 It is critical, however, that financial literacy staff are first financially literate themselves (Birkenmaier, 2009).
 A number of key informants noted the real risks of doing financial literacy badly - that is, providing inaccurate content or insensitive and inappropriate guidance.

-Participants also need to be
+Participants also need to be able to trust the provider - both

 Suggestions for future research and dialogue